-- 25 In weather/climate models, for example, semi-empirical physics-based parameterizations are often used to represent the effects of processes such as gravity waves and moist convection in the atmosphere or sub-mesoscale eddies in the ocean (Stevens and Bony, 2013; Hourdin et al., 2017; Garcia et al., 2017; Jeevanjee et al., 2017; Schneider et al., 2017b; Chattopadhyay et al., 2020b, a).
-A more advanced approach is "super-parameterization", which for example, involves solving the PDEs of moist convection on a high-resolution grid inside each grid point of large-scale atmospheric circulation, whose governing PDEs - 30 (the Navier-Stokes equations) are solved on a coarse grid (Khairoutdinov and Randall, 2001).
+2Department of Earth Environmental and Planetary Sciences, Rice University, Houston, TX, USA submesoscale eddies in the ocean (Stevens and Bony, 2013; Hourdin et al., 2017; Garcia et al., 2017; Jeevanjee et al., 2017; Schneider et al., 2017b; Chattopadhyay et al., 2020b, a).
+A more advanced approach is "super-parameterization" which, for example, involves solving the PDEs of moist convection on a high-resolution grid inside each grid point of large-scale atmospheric circulation for which the governing PDEs (the Navier-Stokes equations) are solved on a coarse grid (Khairoutdinov and Randall, 2001).
 While computationally more expensive, super-parameterized climate models have been shown to outperform parameterized models in simulating some aspects of climate variability and extremes (Benedict and Randall, 2009; Andersen and Kuang, 2012; Kooperman et al., 2018).